simonblund/JohMagSimLibSys/LibrarySystem/CHANGE.md

 # Changelog and descriptions

+## 09.05.2019 SB 16:30
+- For multiple inserts in one DAO save function check my solution for StaffDAO saveStaff.
+- Started with the StaffDAO and Stafftest.
+To be continued.

 ## 09.05.2019 SB 14:44
 - Fixed problem with DBconnection being closed if running two updates during the same initiation.
 - Fixed user tests.